This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- Your healthcare provider may suggest that you have counseling about your surgery and condition.
-He may talk to you or your family about your expectations, benefits, and possible outcomes of the surgery.
+- Your surgeon may suggest that you have counseling about your surgery and condition.
+He or she may talk to you or your family about your expectations, benefits, and possible outcomes of the surgery.

-- Tell your healthcare provider about all other diseases or health conditions you have.
-These include diabetes, cancer, bleeding disorders, or heart problems.
-Your healthcare provider may need to treat you before your surgery to prevent possible problems.
-He may also start you on dialysis treatment or need you to continue dialysis until your surgery.
+- Tell your surgeon about all other diseases or health conditions you have.
+Examples include diabetes, cancer, bleeding disorders, or heart problems.
+Your surgeon may need to treat any medical condition before your surgery to prevent possible problems.
+He or she may also start you on dialysis treatment or need you to continue dialysis until your surgery.